FSSI Wireless FAQs

 New FSSI Wireless program launches

-Use this new mobility solution on IT Schedule 70 -- the enhanced Special Item Number (SIN) 132-53 allows you to purchase a broader portfolio of Wireless Mobility Solutions (WMS).
+Use this new mobility solution on MAS Information Technology -- the enhanced Special Item Number (SIN) 132-53 allows you to purchase a broader portfolio of Wireless Mobility Solutions (WMS).
 This program replaces the expiring Federal Strategic Sourcing Initiative (FSSI) Wireless Blanket Purchase Agreements (BPAs).

 Note: If you've already placed a task order against the BPAs, you can exercise your option to extend it through 2023.

 Yes.
 Lines, services and features that are in-scope to the task order may be added or changed throughout the period of performance.
 Task order scope questions are at the discretion of the agency contracting officer (CO).

 Yes, task orders may be modified.
 Decisions on specific modifications are at the discretion of the contracting officer (OCO).
 Modifications should be evaluated to consider if they are in scope.